 If you are looking for the best bass octave pedal that is analog, the EBS Bass Octaver is certainly one of your better options.
 This analog octave pedal creates a note one octave below, which adds new effects to your sound.
 If you end up playing chords, the pedal will recognize these chords and use the lowest note.
 Also, the EBS is designed specifically for the lower range, so perfect for the bass guitar.

-For example, the high setting adds upper mids and high end accents, which gives the octave effect a lot of presence and grit.
-On the other hand, the low setting creates more of a sub bass effect and the mid setting sort of blends both original and effect signals smoothly.
+For example, the high setting adds upper mids and high-end accents, which gives the octave effect a lot of presence and grit.
+On the other hand, the low setting creates more of a sub-bass effect, and the mid-setting sort blends both original and effect signals smoothly.

-Also, we like the fast tracking, which is much better than mosto f the other bass octavers we tried.
-This allows you to play at the speed you want and not limited to the speed the divider allows.
+Also, we like the fast-tracking, which is much better than most of the other bass octaves we tried.
+This allows you to play at the speed you want and is not limited to the speed the divider allows.
 Combine this pedal with some light distortion and you got a killer setup.
 Although it is not the lowest price in terms of bass pedals, you are truly getting a nice full analog growl.

 – Transposes lowest note of chords

 The HOG2 is the best bass octave pedal for those who want the jack of all trades.
 This is a stomp box with all sorts of pedals built in.
 It is basically an octave generator, a whammy, a harmonizer, a POG, a synthesizer, a freeze pedal, and s Superego all built into one unit.
 While it is pretty expensive, it is actually not too bad considering the amount of pedals you are getting with this combo package.

 Let’s focus on the octave generator for this review.
 This bass octave comes absolutely loaded with features and you will feel like a kid in a candy store messing around with the control.
 To make things simple, it can shift up to 4 octaves up and 2 octaves down, and also anything in between.